addtt/ladder-vae-pytorch/README.md

 - Each pixel in the images is modeled independently.
 The likelihood is Bernoulli for binary images (MNIST), and discretized mixture of logistics with 10 components [6] otherwise.
-- Statically binarized MNIST is from Larochelle's website.
+- Statically binarized MNIST is retrieved from Hugo Larochelle's website, see [7].
 - CelebA is rescaled and cropped to 64x64 - see code for details.

 ## Samples